cybertk/abao/README.md

   --header, -h      Add header to include in each request.
 Header must be in
                     KEY:VALUE format (e.g., "-h Accept:application/json").
-                    Reuse option to add multiple headers                [string] --hookfiles, -f   Specify pattern to match files with before/after hooks for running tests                                       [string] --hooks-only, -H  Run test only if defined either before or after hooks [boolean] --names, -n       List names of requests and exit                    [boolean] --reporters       Display available reporters and exit               [boolean] --schemas         Specify pattern to match schema files to be loaded for use as JSON refs                                        [string] --server          Specify API endpoint to use.
+                    Reuse option to add multiple headers                [string] --hookfiles, -f   Specify pattern to match JavaScript/CoffeeScript files with before/after hooks for running tests                [string] --hooks-only, -H  Run test only if defined either before or after hooks [boolean] --names, -n       List names of requests and exit                    [boolean] --schemas         Specify pattern to match JSON-formatted schema files to be loaded for use as JSON $refs                        [string] --server          Specify API endpoint to use.
 The RAML-specified baseUri value will be used if not provided                  [string] --sorted          Sorts requests in a sensible way so that objects are not modified before they are created.
-                    Order: CONNECT, OPTIONS, POST, GET, HEAD, PUT, PATCH, DELETE, TRACE.                                     [boolean] --template        Specify template file to use for generating hooks   [string] --help            Show usage information and exit                    [boolean] --version         Show version number and exit                       [boolean]
+                    Order: CONNECT, OPTIONS, POST, GET, HEAD, PUT, PATCH, DELETE, TRACE.                                     [boolean] --template        Specify Mustache template file to use for generating hooks [string] --help            Show usage information and exit                    [boolean] --version         Show version number and exit                       [boolean]
 ```